AP source: Dolphins send Jakeem Grant to Bears for 2023 pick | NFL | Journal Gazette

 TIM REYNOLDS | Associated Press

-MIAMI GARDENS, Fla. -- The Miami Dolphins traded wide receiver and returner Jakeem Grant to the Chicago Bears on Tuesday, a person with knowledge of the deal told the Associated Press.
+MIAMI GARDENS, Fla. — The Miami Dolphins traded wide receiver and returner Jakeem Grant to the Chicago Bears on Tuesday.

 Grant had primarily been a returner for the Dolphins this season, with only two catches for minus-7 yards in the season's first four games.